 The format of the exam is set out the same on each sitting.
 There are always the same number of stations.
 The mix of stations does not vary.
 The content of the stations can be predicted with accuracy.
 For example there are always face to face simulated patient stations.
 There is always a resuscitation station.
 There is always an anatomy question.

-There is a full day of FRCA OSCE practice.
-We will give you these opportunities by taking you round two full OSCE practice exams.
+This is a full day of FRCA OSCE practice.
+We will give you the opportunity to take two full OSCE practice exams.
 One circuit consists of 16 timed stations just as they appear in the exam itself.
-Each practice is then followed by individual feedback from our experienced facilitators as you revisit each station in turn again.
+This is then followed by individual feedback from our experienced facilitators as you revisit each station in turn again.

 You tell us that one of the most stressful components of this exam is managing the face to face consultations.
-So we have group teaching targeting this area.
-We also video one of these stations and make your performance available to for you see and keep.
-This will allow you to hone you skills in dealing with these stations both during the course and by allowing reflection of your performance in the days after.
+We video one of these stations and make your performance available to you for you see and keep.
+In partnership with the feedback you receive from your performance at this station, you will be able to hone you skills in dealing with these stations in the days after.

 Two exam rounds, two feedback rounds and targeted video assisted teaching.

 To maximise the impact of the learning, you are offered a link to a video of one of your face to face stations in each round.
 You can use these to reflect on your performance in these very important stations.